FelixSelter/JEnv-for-Windows/README.md

 5) **Some reported problems putting JEnv into their C:/Programs folder due to required admin rights**
 6) **I hope I could help you.
 Else open an issue**

+## Warning:
+Sometimes its necessary to call jenv when entering a new directory with a local jenv specified.
+This will set your JAVA_HOME for the current shell and ensures that tools like maven work properly

 ## Usage (Note: local overwrites change. use overwrites local)
 1) **Add a new Java  environment (requires absolute path)**
 *jenv add `<name> <path>`*